AlexianL/StudentProject2023/README.md

 ### Complete code

 In the case of execution problem with the Google Colab notebooks, it is still possible to run a version of the code which will give the same plots at the end.
 This code is named "6_complete_code.py".
-To execute it, you must download the zip on github, then move to the directory "StudentProject2023" and use this command:
+To execute it, you must download the zip from github, then move to the directory "StudentProject2023" and use this command:

 ```
 python3 6_complete_code.py